You're ready to hire an AI Facilitator. But are you ready to lead one?

 A healthy system stops 60% or more of the AI ideas that enter it.
 That is not a failure rate.
 It is the point.

 But stopping an idea means telling someone — often someone senior, often someone with organizational weight — that their AI initiative isn't ready or isn't worth pursuing.
-What the leader does in that moment determines whether the system retains its integrity.
+What you, as a leader do in that moment determines whether the system retains its integrity.

-If the leader backs the conclusion — "the employees we tested with told us they wouldn't use this the way we designed it, and that's exactly the kind of thing we needed to know before building" — the facilitator learns that honest conclusions are safe.
+If you back the sprint result — "the employees we tested with told us they wouldn't use this the way we designed it, and that's exactly the kind of thing we needed to know before building" — the facilitator and the team learns that honest conclusions are safe.
 The system produces better decisions over time.

-If the leader softens the conclusion — "let's revisit this" or "maybe there's a smaller version we can try" — the facilitator learns that early stops create political problems.
+If you soften the conclusion — "let's revisit this" or "maybe there's a smaller version we can try" — the facilitator learns that early stops create political problems.
 Conclusions get softer.
 Ideas that should be deprioritized get reframed as "needing more exploration."
 The stop rate drops.
 The pipeline fills with weak ideas that nobody can officially put down.

 This is almost never intentional.
 It comes from a reasonable instinct to be collegial, to protect relationships.
 But the cumulative effect is the same: the system that was supposed to create honest AI decision-making becomes another mechanism for avoiding it.